Timmmm/robocut/Readme.md

 # Robocut

-Robocut is a simple graphical program to allow you to cut graphics with a Graphtec Craft Robo 2 Vinyl Cutter model CC220-20 and Sihouette SD.
-It also works with several other Silhouette vinyl cutters.
+Robocut is a simple graphical program to allow you to cut graphics with one of the following vinyl cutters made by Graphtec / Silhouette (it seems to be the same company).

+* Graphtec CraftRobo CC200-20
+* Graphtec CraftRobo CC300-20
+* Silhouette SD
+* Silhouette SD 2
+* Silhouette Cameo
+* Silhouette Cameo 3
+* Silhouette Portrait

-It can read SVG files produced by Inkscape, but it should also work with other SVG files.
-Unlike the official programs, Robocut can run on Linux and probably Mac OS X.
+It can read SVG Tiny 1.2 files ([details](https://doc.qt.io/qt-5.10/svgrendering.html)).
+This includes files produced by Inkscape.
+Unlike the official programs, Robocut can also run on Linux and Mac OS X.

+One limitation of SVG Tiny is that it does not support `x` and `y` position attributes in `<tspan>` elements. /Unfortunately this is how Inkscape does multi-line text, so you must convert multi-line text to paths before export.

 ## Authors

-At least: Tim Hutt, Markus Schulz, Juergen Weigert.
+Originally written by Tim Hutt with big improvements from Markus Schulz, Juergen Weigert and others.

 ## Installation Instructions